EpiphanySoft/phylo/README.md

 ### Classification

 It is often important to know if a file is a directory or other type of entity.
-This information is fundamentally a result of the `stat()` family but for convenience are also provided on the `File` instance:
+This information is fundamentally a result of the `stat()` family but for convenience is also provided on the `File` instance:

  - `isDirectory`